 Adoption of Standards

-The Commission shall, taking into account the views of recognized experts and relevant existing internationally accepted standards, make recommendations to the Council on the adoption of Standards relating to Exploitation activities in the Area, including but not limited to standards relating to:
+The Commission shall, taking into account the views of recognized experts, relevant Stakeholders and relevant existing internationally accepted standards, make recommendations to the Council on the adoption and revision of Standards relating to Exploitation activities in the Area, including but not limited to standards relating to:

 Operational safety;

-The conservation and Exploitation of the Resources; and
+The conservation of the Resources; and

-The protection of the Marine Environment.
+The protection of the Marine Environment, including standards or requirements relating to the Environmental Effects of Exploitation activities, and referred to in regulation 45.

 The Council shall consider and approve, upon the recommendation of the Commission, the Standards, provided that such Standards are consistent with the intent and purpose of the Rules of the Authority.
 If the Council does not approve such Standards, the Council shall return the Standards to the Commission for reconsideration in the light of the views expressed by the Council.

-The Standards contemplated by paragraph 1 above may include qualitative or quantitative standards and include the methods, process or technology required to implement the Standards.
+The Standards contemplated by paragraph 1 above may include both qualitative and quantitative standards and include the methods, process or technology required to implement the Standards.

+Standards adopted by the Council shall be legally binding on Contractors and the Authority and may be revised at least every 5 years from the date of their adoption or revision, and in the light of improved knowledge or technology.

-Draft regulation 93 Regulation 95
+Regulation 95

-Issue of guidance documents
+Issue of Guidelines

-The Commission or the Secretary-General shall, from time to time, issue guidance documents (Guidelines) of a technical or administrative nature for the guidance of Contractors in order to assist in the implementation of these Regulations.
+The Commission or the Secretary-General shall, from time to time, issue Guidelines of a technical or administrative nature, taking into account the views of relevant Stakeholders.
+Guidelines will support the implementation of these Regulations from an administrative and technical perspective.

 The full text of such Guidelines shall be reported to the Council.
 Should the Council find that a Guideline is inconsistent with the intent and purpose of the Rules of the Authority, it may request that the guideline be modified or withdrawn.